-Rich Cober is MicroStrategy’s Chief Human Resources Officer.
-In this role, Rich leads MicroStrategy’s teams responsible for HR Business Partnership, HR Operations, Talent Acquisition, and Talent Management.
-MicroStrategy employees nearly 2,500 people globally who are supported by members of Rich’s HR team.
+Rich Cober is HITT Contracting’s Chief Human Resources Officer.
+In this role, Rich leads HITT’s teams responsible for HR Business Partnership, HR Operations, Talent Acquisition, and Talent Management.
+HITT employs 1,150 people at 12 locations across the United States who are supported by members of Rich’s HR team.

-Prior to this role, Rich worked for Marriott International where he served as a senior HR Business Partner, senior leader within Marriott’s learning organization, and a senior leader responsible for Marriott’s Talent Management Analytics and Solutions (TMAS) Team.
+Prior to this role, Rich was the CHRO at MicroStrategy, a global business intelligence company.
+He also worked for Marriott International where he served as a senior HR Business Partner, senior leader within Marriott’s learning organization, and a senior leader responsible for Marriott’s Talent Management Analytics and Solutions (TMAS) Team.
 Across roles, Rich advised senior stakeholders on People Strategy issues, built plans for designing and deploying HR tools and processes, and built Marriott’s organizational capability through a variety of organizational design initiatives.